Notes on hand woven rugs, by Andrew Haughton

-Hand or machine, natural or not
+Hand made or machine made; natural or synthetic.

 Design and colour